pekka2/OpenCart-Migration-Upgrade-Tool/readme.md

 HELP
 ====
-Uplaod directory "converter/" and files your server.
+Uplaod directory "converter/" and files to your server.
 Open "Readme" to address to yourstore.com/converter/readme.php